security-kouza/Endemic-OT-Kyber/README.md

 # A C++ Library for Endemic OT Using CRYSTALS-Kyber

 This library provides mainly an implementation of the Kyber-based endemic OT (or MROT) protocol, which is proposed by Masny and Rindal in their CCS 2019 paper [[eprint](https://eprint.iacr.org/2019/706)].
-This work used codes from [LibOTe](https://github.com/osu-crypto/libOTe).

 ## Prerequisites